telerik/xaml-docs/getting-started/installation/installation-system-requirements-wpf.md

 * __SQL Server 2008 Express__ (optional).
 Download the latest version from [here](https://www.microsoft.com/en-us/sql-server/sql-server-2019).

 >caution We can no longer claim a dedicated support for XBAP applications.
-This is due to the fact that IE 9 disables XBAP by default (more info [here](http://blogs.msdn.com/b/ieinternals/archive/2011/03/09/internet-explorer-9-xbap-disabled-in-the-internet-zone.aspx)).
+This is due to the fact that, since Internet Explorer 9, XBAP is disabled by default.
 We strongly recommend using ClickOnce deployment instead.
+With this in mind, please note that some of the information in this article may be outdated.
+Please [contact our support team](https://www.telerik.com/account/support-tickets?pid=601) if you have an inquiry regarding the support for a given control.

 ## Hardware Enviroment